kualta/site/posts/on-suffering.md

 The four sights have awakened Siddhartha Gautama (the Buddha) to the realities of human suffering (old age, sickness, and death) and have inspired him to seek a solution.
 This was approximately **2.5 centuries ago**.

-Both me and you are likely to be extremely priviledged as I write this, but my personal belief is that personal sufffering for most humans has come down since then.
+Both me and you are likely to be extremely privileged as I write this, but my personal belief is that personal suffering for most humans has come down since then.

 That is to say, does one have to overcome dukkha? <br>
 Does one have the personal moral responsibility to do so? <br>